lqc/thinkcspy/source/conditionals.rst

 ------------------------

-The ``return`` statement, with or without a value, depending on whether the function is fruitful or not, allows you to terminate the execution of a function before you reach the end.
-One reason to use it is if you detect an error
+The ``return`` statement, with or without a value, depending on whether the function is fruitful or not, allows us to terminate the execution of a function before (or when) we reach the end.
+One reason to use an *early return* is if we detect an error
 condition:

     .. sourcecode:: python3